kgxsz/slates-in-a-pile/README.md

 You can use any function of n to generate data on state transitions.
 You can decorate that data with d3.

 It's that simple.
-Now go Have fun.
+Now go have fun.